-The Department of Veterans’ Affairs (DVA) commissioned this study in 2009 in order to learn more about the needs of the growing number of female veterans.
+The Department of Veterans’ Affairs (DVA) commissioned Dr Samantha Crompvoets to lead a study in 2009 into the health and wellbeing of female Vietnam and contemporary veterans.
 The study was completed in 2012.
 The report’s findings were based on in-depth interviews with 60 female veterans and 30 workers in the female veteran health and wellbeing field, as well as reviews of previous research.

-The Health and Wellbeing of Female Vietnam and Contemporary Veterans report is available here:
+The Health and Wellbeing of Female Vietnam and Contemporary Veterans report are available here:

-The Departments of Veterans’ Affairs and Defence recognises that female current and former members of the ADF have different requirements.
-Jointly, Defence and DVA established an ADF Service Women Steering Committee, which provided an opportunity to discuss care and support issues with current and former ADF service women.
-The Committee’s membership included current and former soldiers, sailors and airwomen (regular/permanent and reserve), who have deployed to Somalia, Timor Leste, Iraq and Afghanistan.
+The Departments of Veterans’ Affairs and Defence jointly established the ADF Service Women Steering Committee (the Committee) to provide recommendations for improving Defence and DVA services for current and former ADF members.
+The Committee’s membership included current and former soldiers, sailors and air women (regular/permanent and reserve).

 The Committee considered Dr Crompvoets’ report and discussed practical ways to improve current and former ADF service women’s access to services.